One of the top reasons women (and men) don’t travel often is money.

-- The income includes all the money you earned in a month.
+- Income includes all the money you earn in a month.

 - Fixed expenses include all the fixed amounts you have to pay each month.
-For example, your rent or mortgage, car payment, hydro, mobile phone and anything else.
+For example, your rent or mortgage, car payment, hydro, mobile phone, etc.

 - And the last section is everything you spend in the month.
-And I further categorize some items including transportation, restaurant, grocery, clothing, household and entertainment.
-I also include a luxury item because hey, we all need a treat once in a while.
+I further categorize some items, including transportation, restaurant, grocery, clothing, household, and entertainment.
+I also include a luxury item because, hey, we all need a treat once in a while.
 You may or may not know what the categories are right away.
-It took me a few months to see a pattern on my spending habits to know what categories I need.
+It took me a few months to see a pattern in my spending habits to know what categories I needed.
 I’ve included mine in the downloadable spreadsheet.

 - Each time you spend money on something, type it in your spreadsheet (I usually track it at the end of the day for all the expenses for that day.
 I keep receipts in my pocket or purse to help me remember what I spent)